jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "The one about the trains?"
 Sophia wrinkled her nose.
 "I think there's a mistake in it.
 The numbers don't make sense."

 "That's what I thought!"
 Ethan's face lit up.
-"The second train would have to be going like two hundred miles an hour to make the answer work."
+"The second train would have to be going, like, two hundred miles an hour to make the answer work."

 This was the other thing they shared, besides ice: numbers.
 Sophia loved math the way she loved physics, the way everything had rules and reasons and made sense if you just thought about it hard enough.
 Most of the other kids in their fourth-grade class groaned when Mrs. Patterson handed out the advanced math packets, but Sophia and Ethan leaned forward in their seats.